avyfain/avyfain.github.io/_posts/articles/2021/2021-04-16-heres-to-the-crazy-ones.md

      data-src="https://cdn.faingezicht.com/crazy-ones/previews/IL1.jpeg"
      alt="Visiting Infinite Loop 1 with my parents back in 2015"/>

 <small>_This is the first in a series I'm writing about my recent career transition out of Apple.
-Make sure to check back in a few days for upcoming pieces on **how I picked my next role**, **things to ask in interviews with startups**, **how to evaluate an offer from a startup**, and **tips on how to make your job transition as smooth as possible**, etc_.
+See part two, on [where I'm going and how I picked my next role](/articles/2021/04/26/new-beginnings/) and make sure to check back in a few days for upcoming pieces on **things to ask in interviews with startups**, **how to evaluate an offer from a startup**, and **tips on how to make your job transition as smooth as possible**, etc_.
 </small>
 <hr>
 <small><em>Photos: Steve Jobs theater, Apple Park.
 Visiting Apple's old HQ at Infinite Loop 1 with my parents back in 2015.</em></small>